9 Norway Spruce

 Branch Structure: Looks very weepy in form even from a distance because the branches tend to have smaller branches that hang down, like pendulums, off the larger branches.

-Image of leaf or leaves on a 12 x 12 inch grid: It has four-sided needles that are about 1 inch long.
-The needles are smooth and stiff with a pointed tip.
+: It has four-sided needles that are about 1 inch long.
+The needles are smooth and stiff with a pointed tips.
+Like they say, Sharp Spruce, Friendly Fir.
+The socket where the needle attaches to the branch on a spruce is square.

-Flower Details: It has small flowers on male and female trees.
+It has small male and female flowers on the sale tree.
 Male flowers are pinkish-red and clustered along the stems.
 The female flowers are reddish-pink and upright.
 Once pollinated, the flowers turn green and hang downward as cones ripen.

 Value for wildlife: Used by birds (hawks and owls), moths, and some small mammals.
 One good feature is that deer prefer to browse on other types of trees.
 Squirrels prefer the cone’s seeds to those from other trees.